STUDENT LIFE: FREQUENTLY ASKED QUESTIONS

 HOW DO I REGISTER FOR COURSES?

-Neumont University automatically enrolls all freshmen in their courses throughout their first Academic Year.
+Neumont automatically enrolls all freshmen enrolled in the bachelor's degree programs in their courses throughout their first Academic Year.
 After five quarters, students work with the Academic Adviser to confirm course selections that ensure they stay on track toward graduation in their selected program.

 HOW DO I BUY MY BOOKS?

-Neumont University purchases all books for freshmen in the first quarter of attendance.
+Neumont purchases all books for freshmen enrolled in a bachelor's degree program in the first quarter of attendance.
 For additional books, you may purchase them where you choose.
 Neumont has a Virtual Bookstore, where you may purchase books.

 HOW DO I CONTACT THE Office of Students Affairs?